 Breastfeeding contributes to the health of both mother and child.
 There is scientific evidence that breastfed children are less likely to contract certain infectious diseases.
-In addition, breastfed children seem to be less likely to be overweight and asthmatic for a longer period of time.
-Breastfeeding also has a positive effect for mothers, as it lowers the risk of diabetes, rheumatism and high blood pressure.
-Of course, it is up to the mother herself to decide whether or not to start breastfeeding after receiving counselling.
+In addition, breastfed children are less likely to be overweight and asthmatic.
+Breastfeeding also has a positive effect for mothers, lowering the risk of diabetes, rheumatism and high blood pressure.
+Ultimately, it is still up to the mother to decide whether or not to start breastfeeding.

-Hospitals have similar breastfeeding rates Five of the seven Santeon hospitals record whether women intend to breastfeed during pregnancy and whether they actually do so upon discharge from the hospital.
+Hospitals have similar breastfeeding rates

+Five of the seven Santeon hospitals record whether women intend to breastfeed during pregnancy and whether they actually do so upon discharge from the hospital.
 These records show that about 72% to 81% of women start breastfeeding after they are discharged from the hospital (See figure 15).
-The fact that, at some hospitals, the number of women who start breastfeeding at discharge is lower than the number of women who intend to do so is because breastfeeding is not always possible for physical or psychological reasons.
+At some hospitals, the number of women who start breastfeeding at discharge is lower than the number of women who intend to do so.
+This may be because breastfeeding is not always possible for physical or psychological reasons.